tupynambalucas/image-compressor-electron/README.md

 # Image Compressor

-### This image compressor was made for compressing 3D models textures, making them lighter for Web use porpuses.
+### This image compressor was made for compressing 3D models textures, making them lighter for Web use purposes.

 >[!NOTE]
 > This project is just a first version, but it do work.<br/>